Update: Dec. 16, 2020 – We have updated this HBO Max review to note that both Amazon Fire TV and Roku devices now support the service

 You can currently binge-watch all of the movies in the Lord of the Rings trilogy, and The Matrix trilogy.
 DC Comics fans can stream many films, both live-action and animated, from that superhero corner.

 Read more: Best HBO Max movies

 Anime fans will go nuts over the library of films from Studio Ghibli, along with a selection of classic and current anime series via Crunchyroll.
 There’s also some series from Cartoon Network and Adult Swim, but their selection is really limited.
 It’s made up in part by the many classic Looney Tunes animation shorts that are also available.

 In short, there’s plenty to watch on HBO Max, and unlike Disney Plus, there’s plenty of stuff to watch just for adults.

-Since the service launched, it has added more HBO Originals live-action scripted series.
-However, they are not original to HBO Max but rather continuations of shows that started at other networks or services.
+Many Max Originals are actually continuations of shows that started at other networks or services.
 That includes the second season of Doom Patrol (formerly on DC Universe) and the third season of Search Party (formerly on TBS).
 It has also added a British import, the sitcom Frayed, and an animated original, the family sitcom Close Enough.

 The UI of HBO Max is very clean, and the main page also includes “hubs” of various content on the service.
 The menu on the left side of the main page brings up different categories of shows and movies to surf through.